cruxppc/cruxppc-ng-3.5/notes/wifinotes.md

 1) If using a USB wifi adapter, install the linux-firmware package and depending on the adapter, you may need to rebuild kernel with support for your wifidevice enabled.
-(The default kernel config has numerous wifi adapters enabled so there is a good chance a rebuild is not required).
+(The default kernel config has numerous wifi adapters enabled so there is a good chance the existing kernel will work and a rebuild is not required).

-   If using the Mac builtin wifi, linux-firmware should not be needed.
+   If using the Mac builtin wifi, linux-firmware is not required.

    Reboot after installing linux-firmware package.

-2) Add password protected entries to /etc/wpa_supplicant.conf by using wpa_passphrase like so:
+2) Add WIFI password entries to /etc/wpa_supplicant.conf by using wpa_passphrase like so:

   "wpa_passphrase yourssidname yourwifipassword >>/etc/wpa_supplicant.conf"